 Why is this happening?

-The practical effect of these rules is that PSC’s will no longer benefit from the potential tax advantages of receiving income via their own company if they are deemed to be within IR35.
+These rules stop PSCs from benefiting from the potential tax advantages of receiving income through their own company if authorities deem them within IR35.
 There may also be pressure from businesses to renegotiate contracts due to their increased cost of employer NICs.

 How changes to IR35 will impact the Event Staffing Industry?

 These changes may have an impact on your event staffing company or promo agency and the way you employ your workforce.
-If you currently employ flexible/promo staff as self-employed it will be your company’s responsibility to make sure they are actually self-employed under the IR35 guidelines.
+If your company currently employs flexible or promo staff as self-employed, your company takes responsibility for ensuring they truly meet the IR35 guidelines for self-employment.
 It may be worth considering switching all staff to employed status rather than run the risk of breaking guidelines, as the responsibility will now be with the end client.
 We would strongly recommend gaining professional advice from your accountant or financial department and have a game plan in place before April 2020.